 Uber Headquarters, San Francisco, SHoP Architects, Akzo Nobel, Interpon, Lumiflon, Jason O Rear Photography_1

 Dynamic architectural buildings are adaptable, responding to their given environments to produce maximum efficiency.
-These contemporary serve more than their functional purpose, they are reactive, highly sustainable, and aesthetically pleasing.
+These contemporary facades serve more than their functional purpose, they are reactive, highly sustainable, and aesthetically pleasing.
 The movement of dynamic facades coincides with energy efficiency, allowing architects to create consciously modern designs.

 FJMT, Macquarie University NWS Library, Akzo Nobel, Interpon D3000, Fluoromax